The 3 Main Types of Dumpsters Used in Construction Projects

 Whether you’re working on a large construction project or handling debris from a home renovation, the final step is to dispose of the waste.
 Even everyday businesses require a dedicated method of removing waste from their site.

-Due to their size and mobility, dumpsters provide a convenient and safe way to discard debris.
+Due to their size and mobility, dumpsters provide a convenient and safe way to discard debris before they it reaches a landfill.
 When it comes to the dumpster type, you have several options that vary by how they load, the debris they carry, and how they are transported.

 Our guide covers the most common types of dumpsters and which one is best for you to rent based on your disposal needs.

 Commercial dumpsters are the common containers you usually spot at places such as restaurants, gas stations, and parking lots.
 These dumpsters are generally rented on a permanent basis and have regularly scheduled pickups where dump trucks haul the trash and debris away.

 A commercial dumpster typically has a lid that helps reduce odors, repel pests, and keep out environmental elements.
 There are two categories of commercial dumpsters.

 As the name suggests, a front load dumpster is loaded into a truck from the front.
 It generally has a top that slants downward to allow trash to be dropped in.
 The container also has slots on each side designed for a dump truck to insert its prongs and lift the dumpster overhead.

 Providing two to eight cubic yard capacities, front load dumpsters are a convenient solution for daily waste, as their compact design and slanted front allow waste to be easily deposited.

 A rear load dumpster, on the other hand, has a slanted back and extending poles.
 Its contents are dumped into a truck using a hinge and winch system.
 As opposed to an overhead movement, the truck manually hooks on to the rear load dumpster and then pulls the dumpster upwards for the waste to fall in.